jpsaha/MOTPold/matholympiad.md

 -->

-<h2 align="center">👋 Participation of a few Indian contestants in International Olympiads </h2>
+<h2 align="center">👋 Participation of a few Indian contestants in some International Olympiads </h2>

 <!--
 ## The following provides some information about participation of a few Indian contestants in the Olympiads mentioned below.
 Next, we provide a brief introduction to these Olympiads.